-- Put about one-half of a teaspoon of spermicidal jelly between the crease of the dome and the brim.
+- Flip it over.
+Put about one-half of a teaspoon of spermicidal jelly between the crease of the dome and the brim.
+Spread another thin layer on the brim of the cap.

 - Find a comfortable position to insert the cap.
 You can stand with one foot on a chair, lie down, sit on the edge of a chair with knees parted, or squat.